GEM3D/PDFS/README.md

   * Make

 ###Code Compilation
-Execute the make command from withing the folder.
+Execute the make command from within the folder.
 Change the location of the directories of the libraries accordingly in the Makefile to correctly build the program.

     make

 ###Code Execution
-Once you compile the code the binary executable is created within a folder called bin in the same directory.
-By default the executable is named as PDFS.
+Once you compile the code the binary executable is created within a folder called `bin` in the same directory.
+By default the executable is named as `PDFS`.
 * **Single GPU CUDA**

         Usage: ./bin/PDFS <filename.vti> <outputPrefix>